divio/divio-cloud-docs/how-to/django-create-deploy.rst

 .. meta::
    :description:
-       This guide explains step-by-step how to create and deploy a Twelve-factor Django project including Postgres or MySQL, and cloud media storage using S3, with Docker.
+       This guide explains step-by-step how to deploy a Twelve-factor Django project including Postgres or MySQL, and cloud media storage using S3, with Docker.
    :keywords: Docker, Django, Postgres, MySQL, S3

 ..  _django-create-deploy:

-How to create (or migrate) and deploy a Django project
+How to migrate (or create) and deploy a Django project
 ===========================================================================================

-This guide will take you through the steps to create a portable, vendor-neutral `Twelve-factor
+This guide will take you through the steps to deploy a portable, vendor-neutral `Twelve-factor
-<https://www.12factor.net/config>`_ Django project, either by building it from scratch or migrating an existing application.
+<https://www.12factor.net/config>`_ Django project.
 It includes configuration for:

 * Postgres or MySQL database
 * cloud media storage using S3